Skekdog/TT3-Docs/docs/Classes/Items/Item.md

 The model of the item.
 This is a clone of the model from `ItemDefinition.Model`.
 Nil if `ItemDefinition.Model` is nil.

+### PreventUnequip

+`Type: boolean?`

+If true, this item cannot be unequiped.
+Similar to ItemDefinition.PreventUnequip, but only applies to a specific instance of an item.

+### PreventPrimaryFire

+`Type: boolean?`

+If true, primary fire is disabled.

+### PreventAlternateFire

+`Type: boolean?`

+If true, alternate fire is disabled.

 ### Extras

 `Type: Extras`